-The Health Care Committee generally meets twice per year—once in the Fall and once in the Spring—and also receives specialized email and calls-to-action on issues related to the Committee’s interests.
+The Health Care Committee generally meets twice per year—once in the Fall and once in the Spring—and also receives specialized emails and calls-to-action on issues related to the Committee’s interests.
 To learn more about joining the Committee, send us a quick email.
 All GLI investors are eligible to serve on one or more of GLI’s six Issue Advisory Committees.

-2018 Health Care PRIORITIES
+Health Care PRIORITIES

-- Certificate of Need
+- Maintain Certificate of Need

-- Health Care Talent & Workforce Needs
+- Support the Development of a Health Care Workforce

-To read more about GLI’s 2018 Federal priorities, click here.
+To read more about GLI’s Federal priorities, click here.

 - Funding for Mental Health Treatment

-- Affordable Care Act Taxes
+- Changes to the Affordable Care Act

-- Medicare Reimbursement
+- Medicare and Medicaid

 - The Stark Law